Gray categories with duals and their diagrams: Category, 2-category and Gray category diagrams

-Let $m\colon [0,1]^2\to [0,1]^2$ an arbitrary PL-homeomorphism that is the identity on the boundary.
-Then a diagram $D'$ can be defined by applying $m$ to any diagram $D$.
+Let $m\colon [0,1]^2\to [0,1]^2$ be an arbitrary PL homeomorphism that is the identity on the boundary.
+Applying $m$ to any diagram $D$ defines a diagram $D'$ by transporting the skeleta of $D$ along $m$.
 This gives $m$ the structure of a homomorphism of diagrams.
-Further examples can be constructed by subdividing $D'$, i.~e.~adding additional lines or vertices.
+Further examples can be constructed by subdividing $D'$, i.e., adding additional lines or vertices.

-Progressive diagrams are the diagrams that are appropriate for 2-categories without any further structure, so these are the diagrams considered in the rest of this section.
+The next step is to label two-dimensional diagrams with data from general 2-categories.
+To this end we consider the class of \emph{progressive diagrams}.
 They were first studied in the context of monoidal categories by Joyal and Street \cite{JS} and have an important local structure: any vertex $v=(x,y)$ in a progressive diagram has a rectangular neighbourhood $[x-\epsilon_1,x+\epsilon_1]\times[y-\epsilon_2,y+\epsilon_2]$ which is, after a rescaling of the coordinates, a subdiagram that is an `elementary' two-dimensional diagram with one vertex.
 For this, one chooses a sufficiently small neighbourhood of $v$ in which all line segments are linear and $\epsilon_2$ sufficiently small so that all line segments exit the rectangle through its top or bottom edge.
-The concept of a generic diagram is analogous to the notion of a generic projection of a knot or link in knot theory.

 In analogy to the one-dimensional case, two-dimensional diagrams can be labelled with data from a 2-category.
-The definition of the labelling does not use the interchange law of a 2-category and hence can be stated in the more general context of a pre-2-category.
-This will be used in the definition of Gray category diagrams.
+For a generic diagram, the definition of the labelling does not use the interchange law of a 2-category and hence can be stated in the more general context of a pre-2-category.
+Hence generic diagrams are the ones that are appropriate for pre-2-categories.
+This will turn out to be important subsequently in the definition of Gray category diagrams since in that context the interchange law no longer holds as an equation but is `categorified' to a 3-morphism that interchanges lower morphisms.

 Where (pre)-2-category appears, both cases are considered at once, the 2-category case being the one with `pre-' deleted everywhere.
 As in the one-dimensional case, the labelling of a two-dimensional diagram is defined in terms of elementary diagrams.